Samrogrammer/lab-javascript-functions-and-arrays/README.md

-To run your tests, open your terminal at the root directory of the lab, run `npm install` to install your dependencies and `npm run test:watch` to run the tests and generate the `lab-solution.html` file.
+To run your tests, open your terminal at the root directory of the lab, run `` to install your dependencies and `npm run test:watch` to run the tests and generate the `lab-solution.html` file.